airalab/robonomics-wiki/docs/en/deploy-sensor-map.md

 yarn build
 ```

 It will create `dist` directory.
 It contains all components of static website.
-To Check that everything correct,
+To check if everything is correct,
-go inside `dist` directory and open `index.html` file.
-You should see similar:
+move to `dist` directory and open `index.html` file.
+You should see the similar:

 <robo-wiki-picture src="sensors-connectivity/local_map.jpg"/>

-After sometime sensors data from your Sensors Connectivity module will appearance on the map.
+After some time sensor's data from your Sensors Connectivity module will appear on the map.

- That all.
+ That's all.
 Now you have your own Decentralized Sensors Map.
-Currently, it aggregates sensors data only in realtime.
+Currently, it aggregates sensors data realtime only.
- To look throw out of history measurements, you need to set up "RoSeMAN" module.
-Find out setup process in next article.
+ To look throughout of history measurements, you need to set up "RoSeMAN" module.
+Find out setup process in the next article.